-4. Non-Tick / Non Vector-Borne conditions often seen accompanying Lyme Disease:
+4. Mold, Fungus, Mycotoxin and Non-Tick / Non Vector-Borne conditions often seen accompanying Lyme Disease:

 A. Fungus illness and fungus overgrowth (often results due to antibiotic use.)

-Pathogenic fungi can invade the blood stream and tissue and become a life threatening infection.
+- Pathogenic fungi can invade the blood stream and tissue and become a life threatening infection.
 Click here to go to Spirostat for their Detectable Fungi List.
-Click here for important information on pathogenic fungus.
+Click here for more info on pathogenic fungus.